-Term Details PM Pile Monitor, a device which monitors the blows of the pile hammer and records at least the following pile driving parameters: hammer input energy, pile penetration per blow, pile temporary compression.
-Rake For non-vertical piles, the deviation of the pile from the vertical.
-Rake may be in the plane of the pier/abutment, or at some specified orientation from the plane of the pier/abutment.
-Shaft A reinforced concrete shaft cast within the steel tube (full diameter of the steel tube) from the top of the plug to the top of the pile.
-Shaft base level The level of the base or toe of the pile shaft at the time of construction.
-The design shaft base level is the same level shown on the design plans of the pile.
-Stress Transfer and Composite Action Zone The designated section of the steel tube which has a number of load transfer (shear connection) devices welded into the inner surface of the steel tube to facilitate the transfer of pile loads from the reinforced concrete pile shaft to the steel tube.
+Term Details toe of steel tube The level of the toe of the steel pile tube shown on the design plans for the pile. stress transfer and composite action zone The designated section of the steel tube which has a number of load transfer (shear connection) devices welded into the inner surface of the steel tube to facilitate the transfer of pile loads from the reinforced concrete pile shaft to the steel tube.
 Steel tubes may be partially or completely manufactured out of ribbed steel in which case the potential stress transfer section may extend to the full length of the pile.
-The drawings shall show the design length and location of the stress transfer section and the minimum length of the stress transfer section.
-Top of pile Generally, the soffit of the pile cap or headstock.
-Where a pile changes from a pile to a column, the top of the pile can be considered as being the point where the design changes from a pile to a column.
-Top of soil transfer The point, taken as 1.0 m below the base of the ultimate scour level below which loads are transferred from the steel tube into the soil by friction. fsy Yield stress for the steel used to manufacture the steel tube.
+The drawings shall show the design length and location of the stress transfer section and the minimum length of the stress transfer section. top of pile Generally, the soffit of the pile cap or headstock.
+Where a pile changes from a pile to a column, the top of the pile can be considered as being the point where the design changes from a pile to a column. top of soil transfer The point, taken as 1 m below the base of the ultimate scour level below which loads are transferred from the steel tube into the soil by friction. f {sy} Yield stress for the steel used to manufacture the steel tube.

-Referenced documents 3
+3 Referenced documents